ustbhuangyi/better-scroll/doc/en/api.md

 ## destroy()
    - Parameters: none.
    - Return: none.
-   - Usage: destroy better-scroll，remove events.
+   - Usage: destroy better-scroll，remove events and free some memory when the scroll is not needed anymore.